 A triggered email is one you create in response to a customer’s action.
 They can be in response to someone filling out a form, signing up for an event, a purchase, or something else.
-Confirmation and follow-up drip emails are triggers and an even bigger chance to boost sales of products like gadgets, various office or school kits, same goes with upsells on digital downloads.
+Confirmation and follow-up drip email campaigns are triggers and an even bigger chance to boost sales of products like gadgets, various office or school kits, same goes with upsells on digital downloads.
 You can sell lightroom presets, ebooks, audiofiles, online courses, etc. Sellfy is one of the best platforms to sell digital products and print-on-demand merchandise.
 Check out this full Sellfy review to learn about its features, pricing, pros, cons, and example sites built with it.

 An order confirmation email can boost add-on sales by simply displaying complementary products.
 An event sign-up confirmation email can talk up products at the event.

 Clothing retailer Jack Wills launched their autoresponder abandoned cart email.
 These emails aren’t pushy either.
 In the copy they even say “life’s busy and we all get distracted”.